wortiz/seacas/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

    ``ADD_DEFINITIONS()`` in `Miscellaneous Notes (TRIBITS_ADD_LIBRARY())`_).
    We don't want the package's header files to change or libraries to have to be rebuilt if tests/examples get enabled or disabled.
-Otherwise, the `TriBITS Package-by-Package CTest/Dash Driver`_ process will result in unnecessary rebuilds of software over and over again.
+Otherwise, the `TriBITS CTest/CDash Driver`_ process will result in unnecessary rebuilds of software over and over again.

 3) **Use the features of the upstream package in the source files of the downstream package sources and/or tests/examples:** Usage of the features